-(1) "Subsidiary Holdings" means any Issued Shares of the Company held by its subsidiaries (as referred to in the Companies Act, Chapter 50 of Singapore).
+(1) "Subsidiary Holdings" means any Issued Shares of the Company held by its subsidiaries (as referred to in the Companies Act 1967).

 (2) Percentage calculated against the number of Issued Shares (excluding Treasury Shares and Subsidiary Holdings).

 DISTRIBUTION OF SHAREHOLDINGS